/static/media/scroll-top.018c94fe97dba8148896e2697d8669c3.svg

 Dark Clouds Behind the Innovation

-Massive Chalice's Revolutionary Approach
+Massive Chalice's Revolutionary Solution

 Massive Chalice babies born announcement

-This simple mechanic fundamentally changes the psychology of loss:
+This simple mechanic transforms the entire experience:

-• Save scumming loses its appeal.
-As one player put it: "Finally got around to playing this one a few months back, really enjoyed it for what it was.
+Finally got around to playing this one a few months back, really enjoyed it for what it was.
 Only got squad wiped once.
-It felt shitty but since it's generational, you know you can bounce back stronger."
+It felt shitty but since it's generational, you know you can bounce back stronger.

 The Attachment Trade-off